Episcopal Diocese of New York Black Presence Project

 A Shared Public Spiritual Space for Truth and Truth-Telling

-Welcome to the Black Presence in the Episcopal Diocese of New York (BPP) website, a repository of stories and narratives of the rich and complex experiences of people of African descent in the Episcopal Diocese of New York from the colonial era through to the present.
+Welcome to the Episcopal Diocese of New York Black Presence Project (BPP) website, a repository of stories and narratives of the rich and complex experiences of people of African descent in the Episcopal Diocese of New York from the colonial era through to the present.

-After more than a year of discussion, conversation and work we are grateful to The Right Reverend Andrew ML Dietsche, XVI Bishop of New York, The Absalom Jones Planning Committee and the Communications and Archives Department for their unwavering and inspiring support.
+As we have proceeded with another year of discussions, conversation and work, we continue to be grateful to The Right Reverend Andrew ML Dietsche, XVI Bishop of New York, The Absalom Jones Planning Committee and the Communications and Archives Department for their unwavering and inspiring support.

 Information is organized and cross-referenced by church, individual, era or record type.
-This repository will grow and contain written records, original research, oral histories, visual, sound and video records.
+This growing repository contains written records, original research, oral histories, visual, sound and video records.

 BPP establishes a diocesan-wide invitation for sharing four centuries of stories of black presence experiences, narratives and stories.
 This dynamic repository is a public witness to truth and truth-telling.

-Images associated with St. Philip’s Episcopal Church, the first independent black church in the New York Diocese.
+Images associated with St. Philip’s Church, Harlem the first independent black church in the New York Diocese.